UsabilityEngineering/Split/README.md

 **Executive Summary

-Our goal in this phase was to get real people to test out our working User prototype so we can further improve our design.
-We created a Protocol and asked the participants to achieve specific tasks.
-We then ask the participants how easy or hard it was or what their thoughts on using the prototype as well as thoughts on the product itself.
+Our goal in this phase was to get participants to test out our higher-fidelity, click-through prototype by conducting usability tests.
+This was done with the intent to further improve our design and app's user experience.
+We created a usability test protocol and asked the participants that included a couple of tasks on which we observed and noted their process and exprerience with.
+We then prompted them to give us feedback on their experience of attempting to achieve the tasks.
+Lastly, we analyzed the usability test results to extrapolate trends and patterns.

-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!
+Tasks Conducted:
+* Create a group and add 3 other members to it.
+* Add someone new to an already existing group and individually change the portion of the bill they are responsible for.

 [Full phase 3 report](evaluation/)